A unified approach to the performance analysis of caching systems: Related work

 With respect to all of the above-mentioned works, the goal of our paper is different, in that here we show that the decoupling principle underlying Che's approximation is much more general and flexible than what originally thought, and can be successfully applied to a broad set of caching policies under different traffic conditions, within a unified framework.

 For what concerns cache networks, we mention \cite{kurose2013,kurose2010,muscariellosig}.
 The work \cite{kurose2013} explores ergodicity conditions for arbitrary (mesh) networks.
-The models in \cite{kurose2010,muscariellosig} rely on the independence assumption among caches, assuming that requests arriving at each cache satisfy the IRM.
-In contrast, we are the first to propose a methodology to capture the existing correlation among the states of neighboring caches, considerably improving the accuracy of analytical predictions.
-Our approach also allows to analyze cache networks adopting tightly coordinated replication strategies such as leave-copy-down.
+The models in \cite{kurose2010} and \cite{muscariellosig} rely on the independence assumption among caches, assuming that requests arriving at each cache satisfy the IRM assumptions.
+In contrast, we propose a methodology to capture the existing correlation among the states of neighboring caches, in a computationally efficient manner, considerably improving the accuracy of analytical predictions.
+Our approach also permits analyzing cache networks adopting tightly coordinated replication strategies such as leave-copy-down.
+We remark that cache networks implementing LCD have been previously considered in~\cite{lao06} for the special case of tandem topologies.
+Our methodology provides a significantly simpler and higher scalable alternative to the approach devised in~\cite{lao06}, by capturing in a simple yet effective way existing correlations between caches' states, while reducing the number of parameters that must be estimated through fixed-point procedure.